 - 1. CHFA will review the Owner certifications submitted pursuant to paragraph B.3 of this section for compliance with the requirements of Section 42 of the Code. - 2.
-Between the time a building is placed in service and applies for a Final Allocation of Tax Credit, and prior to the issuance of an 8609 or Allocation Certificate, CHFA will physically inspect the property.
+Between the time a building is placed in service and applies for a Final Allocation of Tax Credit, and prior to the issuance of an 8609 or Allocation Certificate, CHFA will conduct an initial review and inspection of the property.
+The owner is required to notify CHFA when the building (s) have placed in service. physically inspect the property. - 2.3.
 Within two years after placement-in-service, CHFA will conduct onsite inspections of all buildings in the project and, for a portion of the project's low-income units, inspect the unit and review tenant income certifications, supporting documentation, and rent records.
-The minimum number of units and files to be inspected and reviewed is the lesser of: - 20 percent of the low-income units in the project, rounded up to the nearest whole number of units, or - The number of low-income units as provided in the low-income housing credit minimum unit sample size reference chart in Revenue Procedure 2016-15. - 3.
+The minimum number of units and files to be inspected and reviewed is the lesser of: - 20 percent of the low-income units in the project, rounded up to the nearest whole number of units, or - The number of low-income units as provided in the low-income housing credit minimum unit sample size reference chart in Revenue Procedure 2016-15. - 3.4.
 At least once every three years, CHFA will conduct onsite inspections of all buildings in the project and, for a portion of the project's low-income units, inspect the unit, and review tenant income certifications, supporting documentation, and rent records.
-The minimum number of units and files to be inspected and reviewed is the lesser of: - 20 percent of the low-income units in the project, rounded up to the nearest whole number of units, or - The number of low-income units as provided in the low-income housing Tax Credit minimum unit sample size reference chart in Revenue Procedure 2016-15. - 4.
+The minimum number of units and files to be inspected and reviewed is the lesser of:

+- 20 percent of the low-income units in the project, rounded up to the nearest whole number of units, or - The number of low-income units as provided in the low-income housing Tax Credit minimum unit sample size reference chart in Revenue Procedure 2016-15. - 4.5.
+CHFA will give an owner reasonable notice that an inspection of the project will occur.
+Reasonable notice is generally no more than 15 days.
 CHFA will randomly select which low-income units and tenant records are to be inspected and reviewed by CHFA.

-- 5. For the building and unit inspections referred to in paragraphs C.2 and C.3 of this section, CHFA will review any local health, safety, or building code violation reports or notices retained by the Owner and will determine whether the buildings and units are suitable for occupancy, taking into account local health, safety, and building codes (or other habitability standards) or whether the buildings and units satisfy the uniform physical condition standards for public housing established by HUD (24CFR 5.703).
+- 5.6.
+For the building and unit inspections referred to in paragraphs C.2 and C.3 of this section, CHFA will review any local health, safety, or building code violation reports or notices retained by the Owner and will determine whether the buildings and units are suitable for occupancy, taking into account local health, safety, and building codes (or other habitability standards) or whether the buildings and units satisfy the uniform physical condition standards for public housing established by HUD (24CFR 5.703).
 The HUD physical condition standards do not supersede or preempt local health, safety, and building codes.
-The project must continue to satisfy these codes and, if CHFA becomes aware of any violation of these codes, CHFA must report the violation to the IRS. - 6.
+The project must continue to satisfy these codes and, if CHFA becomes aware of any violation of these codes, CHFA must report the violation to the IRS. - 6.7.
 CHFA has the right to perform an audit of any low-income housing project during the term of the LURA.
 An audit includes a physical inspection of any building in the project, as well as a review of the records described in Section 11.A.
 The auditing provision of this paragraph C.6 is in addition to any inspection of low-income certifications and documentation under paragraphs C.1 through C.5 of this section.

-Notification of Noncompliance Provisions
+11.D Notification of Noncompliance Provisions